• Skip to primary navigation

 Instructions

-• Take any additional leaves off the kohlrabi and wash it.
-Cut the kohlrabi in 4-6 slices (about 1/3 inch) and around the slices with a veggie peeler to remove the outer layer.
+• Remove any leaves from the kohlrabi and wash the kohlrabi.
+Cut the kohlrabi into 4-6 slices (about ⅓ inch).
+Peel off the outer layer with a veggie peeler.

-• In a large pot bring water to a boil and add the kohlrabi slices.
-Let them cook for about 8 minutes.
-Then drain and set aside to cool off.
+• In a large pot, bring water to a boil and add the kohlrabi slices.
+Let them cook for about 10 minutes.
+They should start to get translucent in the center.
+Then drain, place them on paper towels to remove excess water and set aside to cool off.

-• Meanwhile, in a bowl, mix the ingredients for the egg replacement.
+• In a bowl, mix the ingredients for the egg replacement.
 It should have an egg-like consistency, you might have to add more water or flour to achieve that.

 • In another bowl, combine the ingredients for the breading.

-• When the kohlrabi slices are cold enough to handle, coat them first in the egg replacement, then in the breading and set them aside.
+• When the kohlrabi slices are cold enough to handle, dip them first in the egg replacement, then coat them in the breading.

-• In a large pan heat the frying oil (the bottom should be covered with oil) and add in the Kohlrabi Schnitzel.
-Let them fry on medium-high heat for about 5 minutes per side.
-They should be golden on both sides.
+• In a large pan, heat the frying oil (the bottom should be covered with oil) and add in the breaded Kohlrabi Schnitzel.
+Fry them on medium-high heat for about 5 minutes per side.
+They should be golden and crispy on both sides.

 • After frying, put them on a paper towel to remove excess oil and enjoy!